Fred Weinberg

-Fred Weinberg (born Manfredo Weinberg; 30 December 1942 Colombia) is an American composer, producer, sound designer, and founder of Fred Weinberg Productions, Inc.
+Fred Weinberg (born Manfredo Weinberg; December 30, 1942 in Colombia) is an American composer, producer, sound designer, and founder of Fred Weinberg Productions, Inc.

 Early works

 While attending college, he was hired by a small recording studio in Manhattan named Mastertone, where he started his training as a sound engineer.
 Weinberg later moved on to A & R Recording, where he worked under the tutelage of engineer-producer and owner of A & R Recording, the late Phil Ramone.
 After a stint at National Recording Studios, also in New York, Fred became a freelance engineer-producer and composer for many artists, particularly Latin American artists with whom he has strong bonds of musicianship and friendship.

 Production and experience

 Weinberg began his own company, Fred Weinberg Productions, Inc. in the late 1970s, and Worldwide Music Partners, LLC in 2011, which produces live shows.